jmetev1/practice/html5/README.md

 	}
 	```

-	The server will accept decimal values or US currency formatted values (e.g. _$500_).
+	The server will accept decimal values or US currency formatted values (e.g. _$500_) for the _price_ field.

-4. Add validation to the form to require the item name to not be empty and the price to be greater than zero.
+7. Add validation to the form to require the item name to not be empty and the price to be greater than zero.
 The price field should be liberal in what it accepts (e.g. _5000_, _$5000_, _5000.00_, _5,000.00_, & _$5,000.00_ should all be valid values).
+Inform the user of validation issues in whatever way you deem most appropriate.